NathanielDaniels/NathanielDaniels/README.md

 - 🤔 &nbsp; I enjoy exploring new technologies and developing Web solutions.
 - 🎓 &nbsp; Studying Advanced JavaScript and React.
-- 💼 &nbsp; Self-employed Web Developer but keeping my eyes open for full-time work.
+- 💼 &nbsp; Self-employed Web Developer looking for full-time employment.
 - 🌱 &nbsp; Learning more about Graphic Design, and Artificial Intelligence on the side.
-- ✍️ &nbsp; Starting to figure out Blog Writing as a hobbie.
+- ✍️ &nbsp; Looking into starting a Blog as a hobbie.

 <h3>🛠 Tech Stack</h3>